przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index.md

 description: If you want to learn React Hooks in a gently way you are in a good place.
 ---

-In these series of articles I'm going to answer following quesitons:
+In these series of articles I'm going to answer following questions:
 - What are React hooks?
 - Why there are React hooks?
 - How to use React hooks?